 The DeWitt Wallace Center for Media & Democracy is Duke University’s hub for the study of journalism.
 We study the interaction between news media and policy; we support watchdog and accountability reporting in the U.S. and around the world; and we teach about the media’s role in democracy.
 The Center hosts the Policy, Journalism & Media Studies program (PJMS), an undergraduate certificate program for students aspiring to become future journalists, or private and public sector leaders who will interact with the media.

-The DeWitt Wallace Center for Media and Democracy, with support from Duke’s Trinity College of Arts & Sciences and the Sanford School of Public Policy, utilizes an approach to the discipline emphasizing the analysis and understanding of public policy, and the complex relationships between media and public policy making, supported by courses in effective media writing and production.
+The DeWitt Wallace Center, with support from Duke’s Trinity College of Arts & Sciences and the Sanford School of Public Policy, utilizes an approach to the discipline emphasizing the analysis and understanding of public policy, and the complex relationships between media and public policy making, supported by courses in effective media writing and production.

 The Certificate draws upon established courses relating to journalism, public policy and media studies; it also recognizes the contributions to media studies originating in the disciplines of history, law, literature, economics and sociology.
 The Policy Journalism and Media Studies Certificate is open to all Duke undergraduates, in any major.
 The requirements include:

 Students must take PJMS 410S, the certificate capstone course.
 This course cannot be taken pass/fail.
 The capstone course will consist of a major research paper that integrates ideas and concepts learned in all previous coursework with the hands-on experience from the internship that the students have already done.